 - Attitudinal metrics: Do employees interact with the content you share with them?
 Do they share any feedback with you?

 - Technical metrics: Does your content load quickly, is it up-to-date?

 Once you have set your KPIs, make sure that you review them on a monthly or quarterly basis to keep your data accurate!

 Are you planning to rethink your internal communication?
-Check out our free eBook “Building a Better Company with Internal Communications” where we share additional best practices for taking your internal communication to the next level!
+Check out our free eBook “How to Boost Employee Engagement with Communication Tools” where we share additional best practices for taking your internal communication to the next level!